-Try this wonderful spicy, elaborate aioli with seafood.
+Try this deliciously elaborate, spicy aioli with seafood.
 It sure beats humdrum tartar sauce.
 South Carolina’s Lowcountry is a coastal region with its own distinctive cuisine.
 Adapted from The Pat Conroy Cookbook: Recipes of My Life.
-Conroy is the author of The Prince of Tides.
-(Link: How to make the best homemade mayonnaise and aioli.)
+The late, great Conroy was the author of The Prince of Tides.

 1 plum tomato (4 oz/125 g), halved

 4 oz (125 g) piece sweet onion (1/2 small), halved

 1/2 green bell pepper, cored, seeded

 2 tsp (10 mL) extra virgin olive oil

 1 cup (250 mL) mayonnaise

 1/4 tsp (1 mL) or more kosher salt